-You can edit videos for free using our Create video editor.
-Watch our 2-min tutorial video for a quick demonstration of how it works, or scroll down for step-by-step instructions to help you get started using Create's editing features:
+You can edit videos for free using Clipchamp's online video editor.
+Watch our 2-min tutorial video for a quick demonstration of how it works, or scroll down for step-by-step instructions to help you get started using Clipchamp's editing features:

 For the best experience

-Before you start using Create, we recommend you follow these steps to make sure your browser settings are optimal for the best editing experience.
+Before you start using Clipchamp, we recommend you follow these steps to make sure your browser settings are optimal for the best editing experience.

-Sign up or sign in to Create at this address:
+Sign up or sign in at this address:

-Once you've signed in, you'll be on your Projects Page.
-From here you can start a project by clicking the Create a video button on the top left hand side of the screen.
+Once you've signed in, you'll be on your Dashboard Page.
+From here you can start a new video by clicking the Create a video button on the top right-hand side of the screen.

-Before you can start editing your videos, you need to add the video files to your project's media library.
-To do this, either drag and drop the files into your project from your computer, or click the plus icon (+) Add Media button:
+Before you can start editing your videos, you'll need to add the video files to your media library.
+To do this, either drag and drop the files from your computer, or click the plus icon (+) Add Media button.

 To start editing, add videos to your timeline

-Now drag and drop a video from your project library into the timeline at the bottom of the editor.
+Now drag and drop a video from your media library into the timeline at the bottom of the editor.
 You can also click on the + plus symbol to directly add the media file to your timeline.
 Click Add to timeline to all your media files.

 Once a video is in the timeline, you can start viewing and editing it.